Today, Google launched Google Open Gallery, which opens its online exhibition tools to any artist, museum, archive, or gallery.

 The initial Google Open Gallery projects show the same smooth interface and focus on high resolution images as the Cultural Institute Art Projects.
 For example, trying out the page for Berndnaut Smilde’s Nimbus Series presented by Ronchini Gallery lets you delve right into the beautiful clouds flowing through empty rooms with sharp detail and even the sporadic video.
 Yet what’s more exciting are projects like that for the Belgian Comic Strip Center, that brings the offerings of a cultural institution’s collection vividly online to an audience who might never make it to the museum with a level of interaction that makes it feel a step above a slideshow.

-As the Next Web reports, the launch also coincides with the opening of the Lab@the Cultural Institute in Paris, an actual non-digital realm for experimenting with new technology and collaborating with museums to improve future digital exhibitions.
+As the Next Web reports, the launch also coincides with the opening of the [email protected] Cultural Institute in Paris, an actual non-digital realm for experimenting with new technology and collaborating with museums to improve future digital exhibitions.
 While not all of Google’s new initiatives have been a success (RIP Google Buzz), the Institute along with the greater access of Open Gallery has the potential for some greater offerings of online exhibitions from smaller institutions that wouldn’t have the resources for such an initiative on their own.

 In other Google-related art news, the Mountain View tech giant is, along with Accenture, NVIDIA, DAQRI, and SpaceX, collaborating with the Los Angeles County Museum of Art to launch the museum’s new Art + Technology Lab.